kragen/derctuo/markdown/desiccant-climate-control.md

 inconvenience of your lovely pebble bed deliquescing into a sticky, solid, impermeable lump, but I suspect that a porous solid mass of alabaster may have even better heat transfer properties than the aqueous solution of muriate of lime.
-And alabaster doesn't deliquesce; at worst it may crack a bit.
+And alabaster doesn’t deliquesce; at worst it may crack a bit.
 As explained in [Plaster Foam](plaster-foam.md), I got a nice porous alabaster biscuit by mixing calcined powdered alabaster with baking powder and baking it in